beamable/UnrealSDK/README.md

    1. You can find it inside the `BEAMPROJ_LiveOpsDemo Content`  folder.
    2. If you can't see plugin content in your content browser, you can change the settings of the UE `Content Browser` to display it.
 7. Play the `LiveOpsDemo` in the Editor.

+## About the Sample

+- The sample project includes several important files that will help guide you through the sample flow.

+- The Blueprint handles almost everything not related to SUI.
+We're using it primarily for **Beamable SDK** integration and UI/widget management.

+- Be sure to take a look at the **WBP_LiveOpsUI Blueprint** — it contains the core flow and logic for the sample.

+- On the C++ side, the **USuiWalletSigner** class in the **BEAMPROJ_LiveOpsDemo** is responsible for all SUI-related functionality.

+- We are also using two external libraries for cryptographic operations:

+ - [BLAKE2](https://github.com/BLAKE2/BLAKE2) for Blake2b hashing

+ - [compact25519](https://github.com/DavyLandman/compact25519) for Ed25519 signature operations

 ## Can I use it as a Template?